 #9: Upstream Gifting

-This one is complex and is best accomplished with the use of a trust or trusts.
+This one is complex and is best accomplished with the use of a trust or multiple trusts.
 It’s a sneaky (and potentially risky) way of increasing the cost basis of highly-appreciated investments.

 Essentially, you give some assets with a low cost basis that have increased significantly in value to an irrevocable trust that lists an elderly family member or trusted family friend as the beneficiary.